tailscale-dev/tailscale-dev/README.md

 All blog posts and events are stored as [MDX](https://mdxjs.com) files under the `data` directory.
 MDX can be treated like traditional Markdown, with the benefit that it supports JSX, JavaScript expressions, and ESM import and export statements.

-Markdown uses the Github style, which is documented [here](https://docs.github.com/get-started/writing-on-github).
+Markdown is of the Github style, which is documented [here](https://docs.github.com/get-started/writing-on-github).

 ## Blog Post